 Dr. Rossi is graduate student of the Professional Master Course of Lasers in Dentistry, Dr. Aranha is associate professor and Dr. Eduardo is full professor, both in the Department of Restorative Dentistry, Dr. Ferreira is trainee, all in the Special Laboratory of Lasers in Dentistry (LELO), and Dr. Navarro is a PhD student in the Department of Orthodontics and Pediatric Dentistry, all in the School of Dentistry, University of São Paulo, São Paulo, Brazil; Dr. Zezell is professor, Nuclear and Energy Research Institute, IPEN-CNEN, São Paulo, Brazil.
-Correspond with Dr. Eduardo at acca@usp.br odern technology has sought to optimize the quality and longevity of treatment through the use of new devices and materials, with a focus on patient comfort and fast procedures.
-The pediatric patient should be given special consideration.1 The search for a more gentle, comfortable, and conservative caries excavation has led to the development of methods aiming to provide minimal thermal changes, less vibration and pain, and removal of infected dentine only.2 In 1997, the Federal Drug Administration (FDA) approved the use of the Er:YAG laser in hard tissues.
-Two years later, its use was extended to Pediatric Dentistry.
-Later, the Er,Cr:YSGG laser was also approved for hard tissue procedures.
-For cavity preparation, this laser device is considered a less traumatic method and may favor behavior management in pediatric clinical procedures.1-4
+Correspond with Dr. Eduardo at acca@usp.br preparation, this laser device is considered a less traumatic method and may favor behavior management in pediatric clinical procedures.1.4

-The Er:YAG (2.94 μ m) and Er,Cr:YSGG (2.78 μ m) lasers present several advantages.
+The Er:YAG (2.94 $\mu$ m) and Er,Cr:YSGG (2.78 $\mu$ m) lasers present several advantages.
 These included minimal vibration and noise during cavity preparation and minimal or no need for local anesthesia, when compared with the conventional high-speed handpiece, as its wavelength is coincident with the main absorption band of water and also well absorbed by the hydroxyapatite.
 The incident irradiation is highly absorbed by the water molecules present in the hydrated organic compounds of the tissues-mainly the intratubular fluid and collagen network-causing sudden boiling and water evaporation.
-The resulting high-stream pressure leads to the occurrence of successive microexplosions that ablate the tissue and determine the microcrater-like appearance of lased tooth structure. $^{5-12}$
+The resulting high-stream pressure leads to the occurrence of successive microexplosions that ablate the tissue and determine the microcraterlike appearance of lased tooth structure.5-12

 After years of research, the laser has been found to be applicable for caries prevention, tooth structure preservation, and cavity preparation.
-It is also potentially used for increased acid resistance and effective microbial reduction. ^{13,14}
+It is also potentially used for increased acid resistance and effective microbial reduction.

-As laser use is considered for cavity preparation, it is necessary to determine the quality of restoration margins to ensure efficient marginal sealing and reduce the possibility of gaps between the tooth-restoration interface.
-9,15-19 The marginal sealing ability of a restorative material is an important issue in a restoration's longevity.
+As laser use is considered for cavity preparation, it is necessary to determine the quality of restoration margins to ensure efficient marginal sealing and reduce the possibility of gaps between the tooth-restoration interface.9,15-19 The marginal sealing ability of a restorative material is an important issue in a restoration's longevity.
 Several adhesives systems and resin composites have been introduced to optimize the bonding of resin restorative materials.
 As an alternative to composite materials, glass ionomer cements (GIC) have great application for conservative restoration in the pediatric field due to their advantages.
-These include adhesion to tooth structure, fluoride release, biocompatibility, lower polymerization shrinkage, reduced recurrent caries, reduced microleakage, and acceptable esthetics.
-20-22 Resinmodified glass ionomer cements (RMGIC) were further developed to improve the handling and work characteristics of the conventional glass ionomer formulation.23
+These include adhesion to tooth structure, fluoride release, biocompatibility, lower polymerization shrinkage, reduced recurrent caries, reduced microleakage, and acceptable esthetics.20-22 Resinmodified glass ionomer cements (RMGIC) were further developed to improve the handling and work characteristics of the conventional glass ionomer formulation.

 Extensive research has been done on the Er:YAG laser related to cavity preparation and to microleakage and adhesion in both permanent and primary teeth.
-There is a lack of studies, however, about the quality of cavities prepared with Er:YAG lasers and restored with different GICs.
-24-28 The same can be said of the Er,Cr:YSGG laser.
+There is a lack of studies, however, about the quality of cavities prepared with Er:YAG lasers and restored with different GICs.24-28 The same can be said of the Er,Cr:YSGG laser.
 This is insufficient research concerning Er,Cr:YSGG laser parameters and GIC restorations in primary teeth.